 BEST PLACES TO VISIT IN JAIPUR IN ONE DAY

 Jaipur is a magical city bursting with life, history and awe-inspiring architecture.
 Getting around in Jaipur was an urban safari.
 Monkeys, cows, dogs, birds, peacocks, and camels run the show.
-After adventuring in Jaipur, I can share with you what I got up to and what I consider to be the 20 best things to do.
-While you won’t be able to fit all of these awesome spots into 24 hours, pick a few places to visit in Jaipur in one day and let the adventure begin.
+After adventuring in Jaipur, I can share with you what I got up to and what I consider to be the 20 best things to do in Jaipur.
+While you won’t be able to fit all of these awesome spots into 24 hours, pick a few of the top places to visit in Jaipur in one day.

 Where to stay in Jaipur

 Here are some of the most popular hotels in Jaipur:

 - Treebo Aroma Residency (Budget) I stayed in Treebo Aroma Residency which is a 3-star hotel for just $16 USD per night.
 It was a cheap base for my adventures.
 Air conditioning was great, Wifi was good enough to blog and all of that good stuff.
 The location was central enough for us to tuk-tuk to most places without too much hassle.
 This is a great option for an adventure base at a budget price.

 - Royal Heritage Haveli (High End) The Royal Heritage Haveli, is a 4-star hotel, which has opened its doors as a hotel after more than 150 years as a boutique accommodation.
 This is an experience in itself.
 The interior of this hotel is unbelievable and will give you a palace to retreat to after visiting the other historic palaces and forts in Jaipur during the day.
 The stunning hotel has all of the trimmings including a fitness center, swimming pool, restaurant and immaculate grounds to go with the breathtaking interior.